modelica/MA-Bylaws/MA-Bylaws.md

 ## § 13 The Annual Assembly meeting ##

-Every year the Board must call one annual Assembly meeting before end of May.
+Every year the Board must call one annual Assembly meeting before end of June.
 This meeting is one of the meetings defined in § 12.

 The Board must make MA's annual report, the annual reports of the MA projects, and the auditors' report available to members at least one